 - Target friendly Faction model can charge for free and gains +2" movement and Pathfinder when it charges for one turn.

-- Affected friendly model/unit gains +3 STR and -1 DEF.
+- Target friendly Faction warrior model/unit gains +3 to melee damage rolls but suffers -1 DEF.

 - Veil of Mists - Cost 2, Upkeep